 This Order is issued pursuant to sections 408(p)(3) and (5) of the FFDCA [21 U.S.C.
 346a(p)(3), (5)].
-FFDCA Section 201(q)(1) defines "pesticide chemical" as "any substance that is a pesticide within the meaning of the Federal Insecticide, Fungicide, and Rodenticide Act ("FIFRA"), including all active and inert ingredients of such pesticide" [21 U.S.C.
+FFDCA section 201(q)(1) defines "pesticide chemical" as "any substance that is a pesticide within the meaning of the Federal Insecticide, Fungicide, and Rodenticide Act, including all active and inert ingredients of such pesticide" [21 U.S.C.
 231(q)(1)].

-To facilitate the formation of consortia to develop the required data, and to the extent that the information is not protected as confidential business information, we have provided each Order recipient with a list of the other recipients of orders for this chemical.
+To facilitate the formation of consortia to develop the data required by this Order, and to the extent that the information is not protected as confidential business information, we have provided each Order recipient with a list of the other recipients of an Order for this chemical.
 (See Enclosure A).
-EPA intends to publish the list of all order recipients in the Federal Register and will then post the list on the Agency's website, along with the status of the Orders, including recipients' responses.
-EPA intends to update the list with subsequent publication(s) and posting(s) as appropriate.
-You are encouraged to join a consortium and can check on the status of responses from the other order recipients for this chemical on the Web site.
+EPA intends to announce the issuance of this Order and the availability of a list of all Order recipients for this chemical in the Federal Register.
+The list of Order recipients for this chemical will be publicly available on the Agency's Web site, along with the status of the Orders, including recipients' responses.
+EPA intends to update this information with subsequent publication(s) and posting(s) as appropriate.
+You are encouraged to join a consortium and can check on the status of responses from the other Order recipients for this chemical on the Web site.

-[If the recipient has claimed CBI for his identify in relation to this chemical, include the following additional sentences here: You will notice, however, that your company is included on the list only as "Company X" due to previous CBI claims applicable to your information.
-So that other order recipients can identify and contact you to join forces, EPA recommends that you either declassify your identity information so that it can be included, or you identify an agent who will act on your behalf in all matters relating to this Order.
-If you choose to designate an agent, EPA will make the name of the agent (instead of the company) public by including it on the list of recipients of FFDCA section 408(p) test orders and DCI notices.]
+[If the recipient has claimed CBI for his identity in relation to this chemical, include the following additional sentences here: You will notice, however, that your company is included on the list only as "Company X" due to previous CBI claims applicable to your identity information for this chemical.
+So that other Order recipients can identify and contact you to collaborate on responding to this Order, EPA recommends that you either declassify your identity information so that it can be made publicly available, or you identify an agent who will act on your behalf in all matters relating to this Order.
+If you choose to designate an agent, EPA will make the name of the agent (instead of the company) public by including it on the list of recipients of FFDCA section 408(p) Orders and DCI notices under the EDSP.]

 The information collection requirements described in this document have been approved by the Office of Management and Budget (OMB) under the Paperwork Reduction Act (PRA), 44 U.S.C.
 3501 et seq.
 The Information Collection Request (ICR) document prepared by EPA is identified under EPA ICR No. 2249.01, and OMB Control No. 2070-[# will be inserted when obtained].
-The public reporting burden for this collection of information is estimated to average [# will be inserted when ICR is approved] hours per order.
+The public reporting burden for this collection of information is estimated to average [# will be inserted when ICR is approved] hours per Order.
+Your feedback on this estimate would help facilitate the Agency's review of the assumptions and estimates before renewal of the OMB approval for this ICR is sought.
+Completing the enclosed questionnaire is optional, and the responses provided will only be considered in the Agency's review of the burden estimates when developing the renewal request for this ICR.
+See Enclosure D.